Reducing the Significant Risk of Known Exploited Vulnerabilities

 - Remove from agency networks if the impacted product is end-of-life or cannot be updated otherwise.

 Mitigations are temporary solutions users can implement to prevent a vulnerability's exploitation.
-For an example, see Mitigating Attacks Against Uninterruptible Power Supply Devices, which provides best practice guidance to prevent exploitation of uninterruptible power supply (UPS) devices.
+For an example, see the PDF below on Mitigating Attacks Against Uninterruptible Power Supply Devices, which provides best practice guidance to prevent exploitation of uninterruptible power supply (UPS) devices.

 A workaround involves implementing manual changes to an affected product to protect a vulnerable system from exploitation until the vendor releases a formal security patch.
 It is a best practice for users to transition from a workaround to an official patch, when available.
 However, implementing a workaround is recommend as opposed to leaving a product vulnerable.